Perfecto-always/Linkage/README.md

 # Linkage
-House for housing chat application and its backend.
+A chat application created using MERN stack and socket.io

 ## Client
 Has its own readme to know something about it.